Clear Creek County offers free, weekly drive-through community testing through COVIDCheck Colorado. See below for details on how to get tested.

 - Provided to individuals 2 years of age or older.

-- Results available directly to you in two to four days.
+- Results available directly to you in one to three days, depending on test volume.

-Covid-19 testing is available 7 days/week at various Jefferson County locations.
+Covid-19 testing is available at various Jefferson County locations.
 For details, please visit:

 For additional testing options in Colorado, please visit: https://covid19.colorado.gov/testing

 I WENT TO A SOCIAL GATHERING, SHOULD I GET TESTED?

 COVID-19 symptoms usually appear within 2 to 4 days of exposure.
 People with COVID-19 may be asymptomatic, this means they or you have COVID but are not exhibiting any symptoms.
 You should get tested if: